SimonWoodtli/zet/20240104124550/README.md

    (Firewall way)
 1. V2: Setup a Wireguard VPN on the server, allow only LAN connections on the server.
 Which in practice means which the client needs to be connected to the VPN tunnel in order to connect to the server.
+Downside it gets a bit complicated to actually host any publicly available services, but if you don't have any that's cool.
+Otherwise V3 is great.
+1. V3 (V1+V2): Create a Wireguard VPN on a separate, dedicated remote VPS with openBSD.
+And allow all your web servers or servers you manage to only accept SSH connection from that VPN/IP.

 Both these methods eliminate the use of fail2ban since we created an almost ghost server (V1) or a ghost server (V2).
 In other words no more port scanning,